VjayRam/Mistral-7B-Business/README.md

 ## Intended uses & limitations

-Mainly intended to be used at the backend of a chatbot application meant to assist children and teenager with knowledge of business and finances.
+Mainly intended to be used at the backend of a chatbot application meant to assist children and teenagers with knowledge of business and finances.

 ## Training and evaluation data

 - Total number of samples: 17480
--
 - Number of Training Samples: 13984
 - Number of Validation / Test Samples: 3496